-As written elsewhere, I am opposed to expressing I.Q.s in relation to age peers (or whatever limited groups) and regard adult deviation scores as the true I.Q.s.
-This implies that in my view scores of children must be expressed by adult norms.
-As they rarely are, I describe below a rough method to convert childhood age peer scores to adult scores.
-Note this method must not be used in cases where the score has already been expressed by adult norms!
+As written elsewhere, I am opposed to expressing I.Q.'s in relation to age peers (or whatever limited groups) and regard adult deviation scores as the true I.Q.'s.
+This implies that, in my view, scores of children must be expressed by adult norms.
+As they rarely are, below I describe a rough method to convert childhood age-peer scores to adult scores.
+Notice that this method can not be used in cases where the score has already been expressed by adult norms!

-Take the age peer I.Q. and the child's age when the test was taken.
-Calculate the child's "mental age", as if the I.Q. were a mental/biological age ratio score as in the past.
+Take the age-peer score and the child's age when the test was taken.
+Calculate the child's "mental age", as if the score were a mental/biological age ratio score as in the past.

 Now convert the mental age to a mental/biological age ratio score of a hypothetical person of age 16.
 This result is an approximation of the child's adult I.Q. at the moment the test was taken.

 Calculate mental age: 1.70 times 10 equals 17.

 Convert to ratio score of hypothetical person aged 16: 17 divided by 16 times 100 equals 106.

 So this 10-year old has an adult I.Q. of 106.

 13.75 divided by 16 times 100 equals 86.